ethereum/devp2p/discv4.md

-# Node Discovery Protocol v4
+# Node Discovery Protocol

 This specification defines the Node Discovery protocol version 4, a Kademlia-like DHT that stores information about Ethereum nodes.
-The Kademlia structure was chosen because it yields a topology of low diameter.
+The Kademlia structure was chosen because it is an efficient way to organize a distributed index of nodes and yields a topology of low diameter.

+The current protocol version is **4**.
+You can find a list of changes in past protocol versions at the end of this document.

 ## Node Identities